-Breeding success: Number of occupied nests this century129 If you compare the figures above with those in Bland (1988), which analyses local heronry censuses between 1954 and 1988, the number of nests this century are higher than those in his 35 year survey.
+Breeding success: Number of occupied nests this century (there were not complete counts in 2020 and 2021) If you compare the figures above with those in Bland (1988), which analyses local heronry censuses between 1954 and 1988, the number of nests this century are higher than those in his 35 year survey.
 Wheeler (1874) said it was 'not uncommon, banks of Severn, occasionally on Avon, Leigh, Abbot's Pond' and Charbonnier (1899) 'resident, fairly common'.
 Davis (1947) said 'resident, frequent on the coast and at inland waters and not uncommon in most lowland areas.
 Continues to occupy the well-known breeding sites at Brockley and Banwell and since 1935 a few pairs have bred annually at Uphill.
-Small colony re-established in Warleigh Woods Claverton 1944 after a lapse of about twenty years.
+Small colony reestablished in Warleigh Woods Claverton 1944 after a lapse of about twenty years.
 Odd pairs recorded as nesting near Winscombe 1919 and Uphill 1923'.

-129 A number of heronies were not counted in 2020 and 2021.
-Purple Heron Ardea purpurea 2, 11 A National rarity until 1983 and a local rarity since then.
-1301963 - an immature at BL from May 12th until 17th [BBRC] 1970 - an immature at CVL from April 20th until May 3rd [BBRC] PURPLE HERON Ardea purpurea S. One, Chew Valley res., Apr.
+Purple Heron Ardea purpurea A National rarity until 1983 and a local rarity since then with six individuals recorded this century: 2001, a sub-adult at CVL on May 12th 2009, a sub-adult at CVL on May 10th 2014, a juvenile in flight near Walton-in-Gordano on September 29th 2017, an adult at PWD from April 25th until May 10th 2019, a first-summer at CVL on May 17th was later seen in flight past Stanton Wick 2020, a second calendar year seen in flight at CVL on March 21st In addition there are seven records all from the second half of the twentieth century: 951963 - an immature at BL from May 12th until 17th [BBRC] 1970 - an immature at CVL from April 20th until May 3rd [BBRC] PURPLE HERON Ardea purpurea S. One, Chew Valley res., Apr.
 20-May 3 (RA, AH et al.).
 Deep neck pouch noted in flight; light brown wings with dark primaries; dark streak on yellow-brown neck (RA).
 Record, second for County, accepted by Brit.
 Birds Rarities Committee.
 1975 - CVL on September 28th [BBRC] 1977 - in flight at CVL on April 23rd, Gordano Valley on September 29th [in addendum].
-Both $[BBRC^]$ 1981 - an adult in the Gordano Valley on May 10th [BBRC] PURPLE HERON SA An adult, Gordano Valley, May 10 (AFS).
-[BBRC] Description mentioned its slightly slimmer shape and smaller size than nearby Grey Heron; dark crown; lack of dark eyestripe; purplish neck with long black line running down from head and dark grey back.
-Latter also noticeable in flight, as was the "dark neck, with bulge hanging below body" 1983 - a sub-adult at CVL from June 25th until July 2nd 2001 - a sub-adult at CVL on May 12th 2009 - a sub-adult at CVL on May 10th 2014 - a juvenile in flight near Walton-in-Gordano on September 29th 2017 - an adult at PWD from April 25th until May 10th

-2019 - a first-summer at CVL on May 17th was later seen in flight past Stanton Wick 2020 - a second calendar year seen in flight at CVL on March 21st 130 The 1983 ABR says the first Avon record was in 1939 but I cannot find any details or source for this.
+Both [BBRC] 1981 - an adult in the Gordano Valley on May 10th [BBRC] PURPLE HERON SA An adult, Gordano Valley, May 10 (AFS).
+[BBRC]

+Description mentioned its slightly slimmer shape and smaller size than nearby Grey Heron; dark crown; lack of dark eyestripe; purplish neck with long black line running down from head and dark grey back.
+Latter also noticeable in flight, as was the "dark neck, with bulge hanging below body" 1983 - a sub-adult at CVL from June 25th until July 2nd 95 The 1983 ABR says the first Avon record was in 1939 but I cannot find any details or source for this.
 In particular Davis (1947) does not mention the species and the 1963 ABR say the Blagdon record is the first for Somerset.
 Great White Egret Ardea alba Local records have increased rapidly in recent years, partly linked to a national increase but also as a result of regular breeding in Somerset.
 The table below shows the increase in numbers since the first in 2002; as recently as 2014 the maximum 'flock' was two.
 Since 2015 it has not been easy to calculate the number of individuals present in a year, with birds moving between sites: in 2017 it was thought possible there were as many as 65.
 The table below shows the maximum single count for each year.